89luca89/ThunderMusic/README.md

 # THUNDER MUSIC
-Thunder Music is a powerful yet lightweight Material music player for Android for online content consumption.
+Thunder Music is a powerful yet lightweight Material music player for Android, with an emphasis on online content consumption.

 Right now the app supports:
 - Shoutcast (Over 50000 stations)